awillats/brian_delayed_gaussian/README.md

 # Goals

-See ["Delay in continuous connections"](https://brian.discourse.group/t/delay-in-continuous-connections/509) for more context

-Looking to simulate a circuit with the Brian2 simulator framework which represents a rate model of a network with delay in synapses
+- Looking to simulate a circuit with the Brian2 simulator framework which represents a rate model of a network with delay in synapses
+  - See ["Delay in continuous connections"](https://brian.discourse.group/t/delay-in-continuous-connections/509) for more context

+- **secondary goal:** export data from StateMonitors to pandas DataFrames
+  - format suitable for df-based plotting libraries like plotly

 # Components of a solution
 1. Extract current state of network (ideally as a column)